Glendale in Hamilton County, Ohio — The American Midwest (Great Lakes)

 Erected by Glendale Heritage Preservation.

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1856.

 Location.
 39° 16.399′ N, 84° 27.654′ W. Marker is in Glendale, Ohio, in Hamilton County.
-Marker is on Willow Avenue north of East Sharon Road, on the left when traveling north.
+It is on Willow Avenue north of East Sharon Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1045 Willow Ave, Cincinnati OH 45246, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Ritterah House (within shouting distance of this marker); The Meagher House (within shouting distance of this marker); The Braecker House (within shouting distance of this marker); The Giauque House (within shouting distance of this marker); Neilan House (within shouting distance of this marker); Burke House (about 400 feet away, measured in a direct line); Elizabeth Sterrett House (about 400 feet away); The Douglass House (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: The Ritterah House (within shouting distance of this marker); The Meagher House (within shouting distance of this marker); The Braecker House (within shouting distance of this marker); The Giauque House (within shouting distance of this marker); Neilan House (within shouting distance of this marker); Burke House (about 400 feet away, measured in a direct line); Elizabeth Sterrett House (about 400 feet away); The Douglass House (about 500 feet away).
 Touch for a list and map of all markers in Glendale.

 Regarding Michael Dooley House.
-Excerpt from the 2018 amended National
+Excerpt from the 2018 amended National Register nomination for the district:

 Michael Dooley left Ireland with his brother Anthony and arrived in Glendale via New York.
-He was listed in the 1860 census at age 35 as a “common laborer,” but by 1870, he had become a lumber and coal merchant, and a partner with H. E. Willis in the Willis and Dooley Coal Company.
+He was listed in the 1860 census at age 35 as a common laborer, but by 1870, he had become a lumber and coal merchant, and a partner with H. E. Willis in the Willis and Dooley Coal Company.
 He was also marshal of Glendale.
 Dooley built many homes in the village, including his own at 1045 Willow Avenue.

 Also see . . .